Contact our office at (848) 445-5117 or email us at: firstname.lastname@example.org

 Or, 16:540:530 Forecasting and Time Series Analysis (3) (NB)

-Note: After completion of the courses in IV and V the 'C' exam can be taken.
+Note: After completion of IV and V, VEE credit for Applied Statistics can be earned.

 Course Descriptions (click here)